- What we collect

 Australian Bureau of Statistics

 The Australian Bureau of Statistics (ABS) is the lead source for a range of Australian statistics.
-Full-text publications from 1994 onwards are available on the ABS website, and there is a growing number of historical statistics.
+Many full-text publications are available on the ABS website, and there is a growing number of historical statistics.
+Use the search bar at the top, and the menu at the bottom of the ABS home page to help you navigate the website.